 Company culture is an unlikely barrier to innovation, but a powerful one.
 Long-established cultures often discourage change when it's most needed, and resist new approaches or new perspectives.
 If your business has sent years focusing on cutting costs and optimising outputs, you may have evolved a culture focused on risk avoidance.

-For innovation to succeed as a business objective, your culture must change to accommodate the essential risk and uncertainty that accompanies innovation.
+For business innovation to succeed as a business objective, your culture must change to accommodate the essential risk and uncertainty that accompanies innovation.

 Breaking the ice on your culture of innovation